integralfx/MemTestHelper/DDR4 OC Guide.md

   | 1000 | 65 - 75 |
   | 2000 | 60 - 70 |
   | 3000 | 65 - 75 (1:1 MCLK:FCLK) <br/> 75+ (2:1 MCLK:FCLK) |
-* On Ryzen 3000, high enough FCLK can overcome the penalties from desynchronising MCLK and FCLK, provided that you can lock your UCLK to MCLK.
+* On Ryzen 3000 and 5000, high enough FCLK can overcome the penalties from desynchronising MCLK and FCLK, provided that you can lock your UCLK to MCLK.

   ![Chart](https://i.imgur.com/F9HpkO2.png)
   * (Credits: [buildzoid](https://www.youtube.com/watch?v=10pYf9wqFFY))